The Final Fantasy Legend: Classes

 At the beginning of the game, the player must choose a character class, gender, and name for the group's "party leader".
 There are three available classes: humans, mutants (espers in the Japanese version), and monsters, each with its own strengths and weaknesses.
 Character classes cannot be changed once the game has begun.
 The player may recruit up to three additional party members through a similar process via "Member Guilds" in various towns.
 Characters may also be recruited to replace fallen party members, though the party leader is irreplaceable.
 Higher-level party members may be recruited at later towns in the game.

 A character's performance in battle is determined by numerical values ("statistics") for four categories.
 Each statistic has a range of 1 to 99.
 The categories are strength, the effectiveness of physical attacks; defense, the ability to reduce damage received; agility, the effectiveness of ranged weapons or skills and at avoiding attacks; and mana, the effectiveness of magical attacks.
 A character's health is measured in hit points (HP), consisting of a current HP statistic and a maximum HP statistic, ranging from 0 to 999.
 Character statistics are relative to their class—humans have higher HP levels, strength, and defense, and mutants are physically weaker but enjoy a higher mana statistic.
 Human and mutant statistics can be amplified by worn equipment of different types.
 Monster-class characters are dependent on their sub-class, and their statistics vary greatly.

 Humans raise their statistics through items that grant permanent bonuses, such as "STRENGTH" or "HP200".
 Mutant attributes simply increase by random increments after battles, and new abilities may be gained (or lost) in the process.
-Monsters change in power by consuming "meat" dropped in battles; depending the monster's current sub-class and the meat's origin, the monster may transform into a stronger or weaker sub-class or fully recover health.
+Monsters change in power by consuming "meat" dropped in battles; depending on the monster's current sub-class and the meat's origin, the monster may transform into a stronger or weaker sub-class or fully recover health.
 Later versions of the game released upon the WonderSwan and mobile phones removed the latter effect entirely.